Pertubuhan Akitek Malaysia (PAM) - Malaysian Institute of Architects - is the national professional institute representing architects in Malaysia.

 The Institute is managed by an elected Council consisting of a President, Deputy President, Vice President, Honorary Secretary, Honorary Treasurer and 13 Council Members.
 Also in Council are the Immediate Past President, up to 4 nominated Past Presidents, up to 3 nominated non-Corporate member and 4 elected representatives from the Chapters.

 The mission statement of the Institute is "To promote the advancement of architecture and the architectural profession for the betterment of society".
-The Institute provides a framework for its members to operate effectively: to do, to run and to get the business of architecture within the Code of Conduct and Scale of Fees.
+The Institute provides a framework for its members to operate effectively: to do, to run and to get the business of architecture within the PAM Constitution and Byelaws and the Code of Conduct.

 The primary objectives of the Institute are: